moira-alert/doc/source/development/architecture.rst

    :align: center

 Notifier constantly pulls new events from ``moira-trigger-events`` Redis key and schedules notifications according to subscription schedule and throttling rules.
-If and only if a trigger contains *all* of the tags in a subscription, a notification is created for this subscription.
+If a trigger contains *all* of the tags in a subscription,and only in this case, a notification is created for this subscription.

 Subscription schedule delays notifications of occurred event to the beginning of next allowed time interval.
-Note that this is different from trigger schedule, which suppresses event generation entirely.
+Note that this differs from trigger schedule, which suppresses event generation entirely.

 Throttling rules will delay notifications: